-- ➤ Housing Opportunity through Modernization Act of 2016 ("HOTMA"):

-- Pursuant to HOTMA 2016 and subsequent Public and Indian Housing ("PIH") Notices, HOC's Housing Resources Division is working to implement HOTMA 2016 provisions 102, 103, and 104 by the required timeframe of January 1, 2024 to January 1, 2025.
+- ➤ Housing Opportunity through Modernization Act of 2016 ("HOTMA"): - Pursuant to HOTMA 2016 and subsequent Public and Indian Housing ("PIH") Notices, HOC's Housing Resources Division is working to implement HOTMA 2016 provisions 102, 103, and 104 by the required timeframe of January 1, 2024 to January 1, 2025.
 Compliance with HOTMA 2016 will include implementation of the new rules and corresponding reporting in HUD's new Housing Information Portal ("HIP").
-Implementation will include the following:

-- Development of a timeline of required actions, including the PHA Compliance

-Date based on program software compliance and the HIP reporting

-requirements.
-Note: HOC uses Yardi Voyager as its software provider and is

-waiting on their implementation date.

-- Updates to program documents:

-- Administrative Plan

-- Forms

-- Notification of staff and customers.

-- Staff training.
+The HOTMA updates are intended to streamline administrative processes and reduce burdens on PHAs and private owners.